There are a lot of great functional trainers on the market, but not all of them are created equal.

 If you don’t need to worry about the space and want a more solid functional trainer from REP, I would go with this over their cheaper model as the price difference is negligible.

-Best Premium Functional Trainer – Prime Fitness Functional Trainer
+Most Premium – Prime Fitness Functional Trainer

 Providing dual 265 pound weight stacks with a 2:1 ratio, this machine provides enough weight load for fitness enthusiasts of all levels.
 With 15 vertical and 9 horizontal adjustable arm positions and a convenient 5 pound add-on weight system for micro weight settings, this commercial grade piece has unparalleled versatility and functionality.